 One of the hardest things for someone who is in need of shamanic work is to find the right practitioner or teacher to work with.
 The following are questions you should ask before you make a decision to work with someone.

 1. Whom did you study with?

 While ordinary reality education is not a guarantee of skill or prowess, it proves that the practitioner is dedicated, works hard, and has invested much time and money in honing her craft.
-So I would suggest looking for practitioners who are graduates of the Three Year Program.

 Remember, this is your choice, and you may want to interview a few shamanic practitioners before you choose one.
 Quite often, my clients find me through referral or through my writing.
 The same goes with teachers.
 There is no governing body that can "endorse" a shamanic practitioner or teacher.
 Rather, it is the helping spirits that "endorse" the work by imbuing and sharing their power with the practitioner.